 This is not a reason to quit though.
 Your work, just like the work of everyone else, deserves to get paid.

 Getting paid for your hard work is about being able to survive your status as self-employed; according to the UCM in Namur (social security provider), one freelancer out of every four freelancers goes bankrupt because of unpaid invoices!

 From our experience, it is always a difficult thing to try to claim your money.
 That’s why we prepared a mini-guide below to help you and make sure your invoices are getting paid!

-As quickly as possible: if you’re using Accountable than we already informed you that the due date of your invoice has passed.
+As quickly as possible: if you’re using Accountable then we already informed you that the due date of your invoice has passed.
 You did not receive the payment yet on your professional bank account.
 You have allowed ten days, a maximum of two weeks to expire since the due date of your invoice and nothing has happened.
-Now the time is there to start contacting your customer again.
+Now it is time to contact your customer again.

 The continuity of your business, of your activity as self-employed depends on your clients paying you on time.
 How you manage your invoices, and their payments determine your reputation on the market as well.